 Another item in my sewing room that makes me happy is a sewing box that my son and family gave me.

 Luckily all that it required was dusting.
 This is a good view of the lid.
 My grandchildren call me "Grammy".I understand that the first one they ordered said "granny" and they re-ordered it to say "Grammy".
 What's in your sewing room that makes your space personal and makes you happy?

 First of all, my name really is Prima Donna, but my friends and family just call me Donna.
 I love all types of creative activities.
 My mother was an excellent needle worker.
 She had 4 daughters so, she taught us how to sew, crochet, and embroidery.
 She started quilting after I left home so, I have pretty much learned to quilt by reading, especially quilting blogs.
-Since retiring as a nurse over 3 years ago, quilting has become a passion.
+Since retiring as a registered nurse 4 years ago, quilting has become a passion.
 I still enjoy crafting and embroidery, too.
 Come along on this journey and share your thoughts and expertise.